CartoDB/documentation/app/content/whats-new/multiple-editors-working-same-map.md

   - private beta
 ---

 Collaborating on CARTO maps is finally possible, in asynchronous mode.
 This is helpful in setups such as production-ready maps, where the original owner might be out of office; or in situations where the data, analysis and cartography are each accomplished by different users.
-This is how it works
+This is how it works:

 1. The map owner first needs to **enable collaboration** for that map.
 2. From that moment, all editors with access to the map will be able to edit it.